 Step 1 - Downloading file

 After you register, go to the download section of the site.
 Choose a specific plan which you prefer to download and click on the purchase plan.
 Once you pay via PayPal, you will receive a special invitation to a cloud shared folder hosted on Sync.com.
-The email message shall come within 24 hours but usually comes in few hours.
-Once we verify the subscription the access to the folder come to your email address.
+The email message shall come within 24 hours but usually comes in a few hours.
+Once we verify the subscription the access to the folder comes to your email address.
 You will see all the necessary files there.
-If you subscribed to OM STANDARD and OM ULTIMATE the databases are in CBV Format.
-If you have OM BASIC, you will have access to PGN files only which are suitable for open source programs like SCID.
+The files are in .cbv format which is suitable for most chess database programs.

-The easiest way is to locate the file on your HDD where you downloaded it and double click on the file. (picture 2 below) Or if you prefer to go to ChessBase first, then go to File > Open > Open Database or directly find the file via left-hand explorer panel in CB.
-This will pull up database onto your workspace (right panel) from where you can navigate and analyze the games, making trees, create reports and so on. (for detailed tutorials on ChessBase, please refer to a separate section)
+The easiest way is to locate the file on your HDD where you downloaded it and double click on the file.
+Or if you prefer to go to ChessBase first, then go to File > Open > Open Database or directly find the file via the left-hand explorer panel in CB.
+This will pull up the database onto your workspace (right panel) from where you can navigate and analyze the games, making trees, create reports, and so on. (for detailed tutorials on ChessBase, please refer to a separate section)

-Once you are on the Chessbase double click on the added icon and wait few minutes until the .cbv file fully extracts itself (see picture3).
-Once this is done, the last step before we are finished is making the database as ''reference database''.
-This means for all analyses of openings, games, reports, trees, Chessbase will use Opening Master DB as chess''default knowledge base''. (picture 4).
-Installing is done, we should see OM on your workspace. (picture 5)
+Once you are on the Chessbase double click on the added icon and wait few minutes until the .cbv file fully extracts itself.
+Once this is done, the last step before we are finished is making the database a ''reference database''.
+This means for all analyses of openings, games, reports, trees, Chessbase will use Opening Master DB as chess's ''default knowledge base''.